skotz/skotz-chess-engine/README.md

 Here's a game that demonstrates the current strength of the program: [Skotz v0.2 vs Skotz v0.2 - 10 seconds per move - 7/13/13](http://skotz-chess-engine.googlecode.com/svn/trunk/Games%20Archive/Skotz%20v0.2/2013.07.13%20Skots%20v0.2%20%2810%20sec%29%20Self%20Play%20Checkmate.pgn)

+When reporting bugs, please attach the three *.out.txt files in the engine's directory.
+This will help me reproduce the error more easily.

 This project was exported from Google Code.